-With the advent of street lamps and large, unshuttered windows, darkening bedrooms has become critical.
+Hygiene uses only normal conditions.
+A darkroom is merely what all shelter should be: easily darkened.
+With the advent of street lamps and large unshuttered windows, darkening bedrooms has become critical to survival.
 Everyone’s bedroom should be a darkroom, at least for nightly sleep.
-It is normal, just rare… for now.
+It is normal, just rare…for now.

-How is darkness normal for sleep and healing?
-The original human habitat is tropical forest, whose dense canopy makes the forest floor perfectly dark at night.
-While we can sleep in light if necessary, no biological adaptation to it has occurred, only vital accommodation at the expense of overall function.
-Then, at any time we can have darkness by covering eyes with hands.
-We do this reflexively when traumatized as well as seek solitude and shelter.
+How is total darkness normal for sleep and healing?
+The original human habitat is tropical forest, whose dense canopy makes the forest floor pitch black at night.
+While we can sleep in light if necessary, it compromises the quality of sleep.
+No biological adaptation to it has occurred, only vital accommodation (development of tolerance) at the expense of overall function.

-So start in your own bedroom.
-You already know you can sleep there, what problems need mitigation, how things work, etc. You already paid for it and you need access to darkness every night.
+Start in your own bedroom.
+You already know you can sleep there, what problems need mitigation, where things are and how they work.
+You already paid for it and you need access to darkness every night anyway.
 If it is truly not worth darkening or unsuitable for short retreats, it is unsuitable for living.
-Make arrangements to move.
+I strongly suggest you make arrangements to move.

-In the meantime, if you wish to darken another room, sleep there three nights beforehand.
+In the meantime, if you wish to darken a room elsewhere, then sleep there three nights beforehand.
 See if anything about it might disturb you which you cannot practically change: noise, odors or poor ventilation, atmosphere.
 Mind your senses, feelings, and state of mind.
 Will you be comfortable there?
+Do you actually sleep?
 Will darkening and ventilating it be a reasonable effort?
 If so, great.
-If not, conserve your initiative and keep looking for a new home.
+If not, conserve your initiative and keep looking.

 There are private and public darkrooms.

 A private darkroom is built to basic specifications in your bedroom.
 It is for nightly use and short retreats up to 8 days.
-Basic specifications are: ample ventilation, perfect darkness, security, comfort, reasonably quiet, plus any in the list below that you can manage.
-See private comments for clarification.
-For budget building tips, see format and make chapters or write me after reading them.
+Basic specifications are: security, reasonable quietness, perfect darkness, ample ventilation, and comfort, plus any others in the list below that you can manage.
+See basic comments for clarification.
+For budget building tips, see format and the make chapters, make, air, darkness, and water, or write me after reading them.

 A public dedicated darkroom is built to full specifications below in a small house in a quiet location.
 It is for all kinds of people for retreats of any length, mostly medium (up to two months) and long (up to a year).
 It requires all the specifications below except ideal ones.
 The house should be fully functional to begin with.
 This means it has automated heating, mechanical ventilation, running hot water, and electricity.